marquel12/Readme-Generator-/README.md

 The goal of this project was to create a high quality Readme file.
 This would essentially allow developers to use the Readme-Generator to so they can focus more on build projects.
 As a new learner in coding this was a challegne for me.
-But this allowed me to learn more about node.js, markdown, the terminal, and how to use inquirer .
+But this allowed me to learn more about node.js, markdown, the terminal, and how to use inquirer.
+If you're wondering why most files show as .copy, this is because I took the start code given from rutgers bootcamp to build the project.
+I forgot to rename, rookie mistake!

 ![image](https://github.com/user-attachments/assets/ec23b969-87a2-4303-bd2a-f6ab50a50db7)